ropensci/roweb3/content/blog/2021-06-28-news-meta/index.Rmd

 [^commcalls]: Reading that first issue is amusing as it announces the beginning of comm calls, that are now a [well established part of rOpenSci activities](/commcalls) and [have a very polished flow](/blog/2021/02/02/ropensci-community-calls/).
 [^once]: That is why it was called rOpenSci biweekly, although not everyone agrees on what frequency _biweekly_ means (twice a week or once every two weeks?).
 [^digest]: The newsletter section about blog posts [mentioned these digests](https://news.ropensci.org/2019-06-24/#on-the-blog).
-[^transfer]: Transferring contacts merely means exporting _subscribed_ contacts out of MailChimp and then importing them into Sendgrid.
-As we assume most people unsuscribe from a very recent newsletter, we should not miss unsuscribe events.
+[^transfer]: Transferring contacts merely means exporting _subscribed_ contacts out of MailChimp and then importing them into SendGrid.
+As we assume most people unsubscribe from a very recent newsletter, we should not miss unsubscribe events.